Borley Rectory Caused Fright and Instilled Fear for Many

 Clearly, whether the following stories of haunting events are authentic, you’ll have to agree that Borley Rectory certainly had it all.
 Its paranormal resume of phantom coaches, ghostly nuns, poltergeists, and other mysterious phenomena, would most likely be a best-selling book if all the reported activity was proven real.

 Built in the 12th Century

 Obviously, Borley Rectory stood near the Borley Church where locals worshipped.
 Allegedly, the nearby church’s the nave dated clear back to the 12th century.
 However, careful research revealed that no such Abby foundation existed on the site.

 Every Medieval Church Has a Grisly Legend

 Interestingly, local historians claim that a Benedictine monastery was built on the site around about 1362.
 Of note, there’s a legend attached to the monastery that tells of a monk from the monastery that had a sexual relationship with a nun from a nearby convent.

 In brief, Borley Rectory’s newest house replaced an earlier rectory and later enlarged by the addition of a wing.

 New Owners Began Experiencing Ghostly Activity

 Significantly, the first paranormal events at Borley Rectory reportedly occurred in about 1863.
 Local workers heard unexplained footsteps within the house.
 Shockingly, on 28 July 1900, four daughters of the rector, Henry (Harry) Bull, saw a ghostly figure of a nun at twilight.
 The apparition disappeared as the girls moved closer.

 Of note, the local organist, Ernest Ambrose claimed that the Bull family saw apparitions on several occasions.
 In fact, numerous other people claimed seeing a variety of startling occurrences.
 Most terrifying, the appearance of a phantom coach driven by two headless horsemen appeared several times.

-Shortly after, the family reported eerie incidents.
+Shortly thereafter, the family reported eerie incidents.
 Sounds of servant bells ringing despite being disconnected, lights appearing in windows and unexplained footsteps pervaded the house.
 Then, Smith’s wife saw a mysterious horse-drawn carriage.
 Finally, the Smiths contacted the Daily Mirror asking to be put in touch with the *Society for Psychical Research (SPR).

 Newspaper Catches Wind of the Happenings at Borley